Strategy and research

 Cluster Energy Strategy Rotterdam-Moerdijk Key Projects

 The timely development of the infrastructure for the energy system of the future is crucial.
-Cluster Energy Strategy (CES) Rotterdam-Moerdijk is working on six key projects:
+Cluster Energy Strategy (CES) Rotterdam-Moerdijk is working on 8 key projects:

 Studies towards CO2-neutral industry